proemmer/dacs7/README.md

 Description
 ==============================

-Insite Access S7 Core is used to connect to a SIEMENS Plc by usin the RFC1006 connection an perform operations.
+dacs7 is used to connect to a SIEMENS Plc by usin the RFC1006 connection an perform operations.